-The year 2014 marks the first full year of the merged PNB.
+The year 2014 marks the 1st full year of the merged PNB.
 The activities involved the areas of bank policies, processes and systems together with the merged organizational structure.
-The risk management function was the first among many that were fully integrated for the merged bank and, accordingly, elements of the risk management process applied on a uniform basis.
-Data sourcing remains to be a challenge but the increased knowledge of the data structure for the two core banking systems have provided for ease of complete data collection, albeit still on a manual basis for some areas.
-The Bank also submitted its ICAAP (Internal Capital Adequacy Assessment Process) document in January 2014, just 6 months after it submitted the previous one in August 2013.
+The risk management function was 1st among many that were fully integrated for the merged bank and accordingly elements of the risk management process applied on a uniform basis.
+Data sourcing remains to be a challenge but the increased knowledge of the data structure for the 2 core banking systems have provided for ease of complete data collection, albeit still on a manual basis for some areas.
+The bank also submitted (on time) its ICAAP (Internal Capital Adequacy Assessment Process) document in January 2014, just 6 months after it submitted the previous one in August 2013.